anc5c07/anc5c07-site/_posts/2023-05-23-greenvalley.md

 toc_label: "Page Contents"
 toc_icon: "bullseye"
 toc_sticky: true
-last_modified_at: 2023-05-23T22:08:19
+last_modified_at: 2023-05-23T22:09:25
 ---
 <div id="development-map" class="map-container"></div>
 I have not yet filled this out with details from [BZA case 20948](https://app.dcoz.dc.gov/Home/ViewCase?case_id=20948) but they are publicly available
 {: .notice--warning}

 ## tl;dr
-- [**Green Valley Apartments**](https://abcmgt.orleanco.com/locations/green-valley-apartments/) is an affordable senior living facility located at 2412 Franklin St NE
+- [**Green Valley Apartments**](https://abcmgt.orleanco.com/locations/green-valley-apartments/) is an affordable senior living facility located at **2412 Franklin St NE**
-- The building is zoning non-conformant; I believe due to a [1990 map amendment](https://app.dcoz.dc.gov/Home/ViewCase?case_id=90-16) that removed commercial zoning in this area (more research needed)
+- **The building is zoning nonconforming;** I believe due to a [1990 map amendment](https://app.dcoz.dc.gov/Home/ViewCase?case_id=90-16) that removed commercial zoning in this area (more research needed)
-- Any change in the building footprint of a nonconforming building requires zoning relief; in this case, they're seeking to increase the size of the elevator containment and entry vestibule to accomodate modern-sized wheelchairs and stretchers, among other considerations
+- **Any change in the building footprint of a nonconforming building requires zoning relief;** in this case, they're seeking to increase the size of the elevator containment and entry vestibule to accomodate modern wheelchairs and stretchers, among other considerations

 ## Outreach History
 I can't guarantee perfect conveyence of information to every stakeholder on every occasion, but I do my best to both diversify outreach and log all of it for auditability.
 I'm also available through the contact methods on the footer of this webpage.